keyboardturner/WoWMapUprez_Dungeons/README.md

 <!-- BFA → Shadowlands Patch: link -->
 <!-- Only install this if you are updating from patch 8.3.0 to 9.0.n -->

-Approximate size of project: 8.7 GB
+Approximate size of this project: 8.7 GB

+Approximate size of both projects: 14.3 GB

 Download at your own risk.